Severe Thunderstorm Warning issued for Divide, Williams by NWS - News Break

 Severe Thunderstorm Warning issued for Divide, Williams by NWS

-Effective: 2021-07-08 17:15:00 CDT Expires: 2021-07-08 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Divide; Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR NORTHWESTERN WILLIAMS AND SOUTHWESTERN DIVIDE COUNTIES At 515 PM CDT, a severe thunderstorm was located over Grenora, or 30 miles east of Plentywood, moving east at 10 mph.
+Effective: 2021-07-08 17:00:00 CDT Expires: 2021-07-08 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
+Seek shelter inside a well-built structure.
+Stay away from windows.
+Target Area: Divide; Williams The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northwestern Williams County in northwestern North Dakota Southwestern Divide County in northwestern North Dakota * Until 600 PM CDT. * At 459 PM CDT, a severe thunderstorm was located near Grenora, or 27 miles east of Plentywood, moving east at 5 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Grenora and Hanks.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Grenora.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov

 Comments / 0